DataDog/hiring-engineers/answers.md

 ### Setting up the Environment

-I took the advise in using Vagrant Ubuntu VM, and it turned out as a good choice.
+I took the advice in using Vagrant Ubuntu VM, and it turned out as a good choice.
 Pretty easy to get stood up and running right away.
 </br></br>
 I quickly noticed how quick and easy much of the setup was, especially the DataDog Agent.
 This was a theme across the assignment; everything was easy to follow, tons of documentation online, and a one-step install for the Agent had me setup right away.
 </br></br>